Mesogenesis through the Ephemeral Dark Decay of Beauty: Acknowledgements

 \section{Acknowledgements}

+We thank G. Hiller for alerting us to a very recent analysis \cite{Hiller:2026osz}, regarding the LHC constraints relevant to our model.
 The work of H.D. is supported by the US Department of Energy under Grant Contract DE-SC0012704.
 R.H. is supported by the Institute for Fundamental Theory at the University of Florida.
 S.I. is supported by the Natural Sciences and Engineering Research Council (NSERC) of Canada under grant number SAPIN-2022-00024.
 This research was supported by the Munich Institute for Astro-, Particle and BioPhysics (MIAPbP) which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany´s Excellence Strategy – EXC-2094 – 390783311.

 \twocolumngrid